 1, 2,3.
 SLC CoC engaged stakeholders that serve youth in the PIT count across St. Louis County for the 2022 PIT count.
 This included youth street outreach providers, youth housing and homelessness service providers, and school liaisons for families in transition.
-SLC CoC engaged stakeholders to conduct the PIT count in numerous ways including providing trauma informed training through a culturally responsive lens, PIT logistical training, and community coordination meetings where stakeholders could ask questions as well as for planning purposes.
-SLC CoC's homeless youth service providers utilized HMIS to count all youth who were facing homelessness as well as reached out to all the local school counselors and liaisons for each school/and district across SLC to obtain a count for the total number of students or families who they knew who were homeless the night of the PIT count.
-This strategy reduces the likelihood of retraumatizing youth while still getting an accurate count of youth who are facing homelessness.
+SLC CoC engaged stakeholders to conduct the PIT count in numerous ways including providing trauma informed training through a culturally responsive lens, PIT logistical training, and community coordination meetings where stakeholders can ask questions and for planning purposes.
+SLC CoC's homeless youth service providers utilized HMIS to count all of the youth who are facing homelessness as well as reach out to all the local school counselors and liaisons for each school/and district across SLC to obtain a count for the total number of students or families who they knew who were homeless the night of the PIT count.
+This strategy reduces the likelihood of retraumatizing youth while still getting an accurate count of the youth who are facing homelessness.
 Additionally, providers conducted the PIT survey in the Drop-in Youth Center, a gathering space for homeless youth in Duluth.